arjunmadgavkar/Newly-Remote-Companies/List.md

 If you want to add a company to the list, please create a PR with the name of the company, its policy, and a link to the source.
 If you're not familiar with Git, then [tweet at me](https://twitter.com/thearjunmad) and I'll create a PR on your behalf.

 If you want weekly updates to this list emailed to your inbox, subscribe [here](http://eepurl.com/g4mVkb).
-You can also view this list on our [website](https://lifeshack.io/remote/).

 ## Permanently Remote
 * [Coinbase](https://www.yahoo.com/news/coinbase-announces-plans-remote-first-194736233.html)